evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 1) A Deep Convolutional Generative GCANN (DCG-GCANN) for image generation trained on the CelebA dataset
 2) A DCG-GCANN for 3D model generation on the 3DBiCar dataset of 3D Biped Cartoon Characters.

-Compared to conventional GAN training, our DCG-GCANN models show improved convergence between the discriminator and generator losses during the training process.
+Compared to conventional GAN training, DCG-GCANN models show improved convergence between the discriminator and generator losses during the training process.
 This increased stability results in higher visual quality for the generated images and 3D models.

 While implemented specifically for DCGANs, the core GCANN architecture is broadly applicable to other forms of adversarial training like conditional GANs, VAEs, self-supervised learning, and beyond.
 The dynamic learning rate adjustment, with both reactive and proactive components based on loss monitoring and slope estimation, provides a simple yet powerful mechanism for maintaining balanced convergence to stabilize the adversarial training process.